Everything You Need to Know About Multi-Channel Inventory Management

 Last mile delivery is the penultimate step in inventory management—and it impacts your customer experience just as much as your warehousing and distribution processes.
 Consider these statistics:

-- 87% of online shoppers say shipping speed is a key factor in whether they’ll shop with a particular brand again.
+- 87% of online shoppers say ecommerce shipping speed is a key factor in whether they’ll shop with a particular brand again.

 - 84% of consumers say they’re unlikely to buy from a company again after a bad last mile delivery experience.